Risks that can affect Nidec's operating results, stock price, and financial condition include the following.

 (3) Risks related to quality of our products

+The perception of quality has changed dramatically in recent years.
+Product quality must be defined in terms of human rights and the working environment in the procurement process of materials used in products, as well as CO2 emissions during excavation.
 We manufacture state-of-the-art motors and other electronic products and, as a result, are exposed to potential warranty and product liability claims arising from alleged or actual defects in our products in the normal course of business.
 In particular, widespread malfunction of any end-product in which our products are incorporated may lead to consumer dissatisfaction, recalls and lawsuits.
 In the automotive, appliance, commercial and industrial motors and other parts markets, where we seek to expand our business, strict safety standards are imposed by societal demand, and if we were unable to provide safe and high quality products, such an event could result in an accident involving serious property damage and/or loss of life, a product may become subject to a mandatory recall and so forth.
 If such malfunction is caused by or attributed or alleged to be attributed to defects in our products, our brand image could be damaged, we may be subject to adverse regulatory action and significant legal claims or drawn into disputes with our customers, and our results of operations may be adversely affected by lost sales or costs associated with recalls.
 In addition, significant financial and human resources may be incurred, and management’s attention may be diverted, if we are required to defend ourselves against legal claims.
 We generally maintain insurance against product liability claims, but our insurance coverage may not be adequate for any potential liability ultimately incurred.
 In addition, insurance could become unavailable in the future on terms acceptable to us.
 A successful claim that exceeds our available insurance coverage or a significant product recall could have a material adverse impact on our business, results of operations and financial position.

 (4) Risks related to procurement of raw materials or components